Arjan is a huge fan of "The Wire" and is eager to share some of the best moments with readers.

 #5: 'Where the **** is Wallace?!'

 Stringer and the gang's lawyer visit D'Angelo in jail after he's caught transporting drugs under the orders of his uncle, Avon.
 They try to convince him to go for bail but all D'Angelo is concerned with is where 'Wallace is at'.
-He's suspicious that he has been killed under the orders of Avon and Stringer because they feared he would give up information of their scandals to the police - D'Angelo's suspicions are correct, and he knows it.
+He's suspicious that he has been killed under the orders of Avon and Stringer because they feared he would give up information about their scandals to the police - D'Angelo's suspicions are correct, and he knows it.

 #4: '**** right.
 It ain't about right, it's about the money.'

 The scene begins with Wallace and Poot enjoying some chicken nuggets presumably from McDonald's.
-Wallace explains the genius of getting rid of the bone, thus inventing the nugget and states that the inventor's idea will have made him very rich.
+Wallace explains the genius of getting rid of the bone, thus inventing the nugget, and states that the inventor's idea will have made him very rich.
 D'Angelo interjects and questions Wallace about why the inventor got paid for his idea.
 He then explains that just because the man had the idea, does not mean that he got a percentage of the sales of the chicken nuggets.
-Instead the money goes to the already-rich people who have employed the inventor who is paid a regular wage.
+Instead, the money goes to the already-rich people who have employed the inventor who is paid a regular wage.
 Poot states that this is not right, and D'Angelo delivers the awesome line; '**** right.
 It ain't about right, it's about the money.'

 The world is run by money, and the harsh truth is that those who have money, make more money.
-In contrast those who do not, struggle to work their way up the hierarchy.
-You can have an idea that could potentially make a lot of money, but if you do not already possess money to make your idea into reality, you won't get paid a penny.
+In contrast, those who do not, struggle to work their way up the hierarchy.
+You can have an idea that could potentially make a lot of money, but if you do not already possess the money to make your idea into reality, you won't get paid a penny.
 The scene ends with Wallace saying; 'He still had the idea though' showing that Wallace does not value money as much as most people do; he himself can be satisfied by knowing that he came up with a world-changing idea.

 A masterpiece of a scene.